 Section 1.
-NWCA Optimal Performance Calculator (OPC)
+Trackwrestling System and Optimal Performance Calculator (OPC)

 - Art.
 1. Requirement.
-All NCAA institutions are required to properly set up and use the NWCA Optimal Performance Calculator (OPC). - Art.
+All NCAA institutions are required to properly set up their Trackwrestling institutional profile so they can utilize both the Individual Season Record Form system and the Optimal Performance Calculator (OPC) to complete weight certifications.
+Rostering requirements for weight certification eligibility are indicated below. - a.
+Wrestler is listed on your official institutional roster; - b.
+Wrestler is then placed on the team Trackwrestling roster; and - c.
+Wrestler is now eligible for a weight certification using the OPC. - Art.
 2. Head Coach Requirements.
 Annually before midnight Oct.
 1, each head coach is required to do the following: - a.
 View the annual "NCAA Wrestling Rules Presentation;" - b.
-Input the team's first day of practice into the NWCA OPC; - c.
-Input the team's competition schedule into the NWCA OPC; and - d.
-Input the team's complete roster into the NWCA OPC.
+Input the team's first day of practice into the Trackwrestling system; - c.
+Input the team's competition schedule into the Trackwrestling system; and - d.
+Input the team's complete roster into the Trackwrestling system.